skxuelin/frontend-nanodegree-sko-p4/README.md

 #### Option 1.
 Locally on your desktop

 1. Check out the repository
 1. Double click index.html to open the portfolio project on your browser.
 You cannot measure the page speed this way.
-See the next section to do setup a local web server and expose it to the internet.
+See the next section to setup a local web server and expose it to the internet.
 1. To see the pizza's website, from the portfolio page, click on the link to Cam's Pizzeria.
 Open the console in the develooper tool to see the output of different timers.

 #### Option 2.
 Setup a local web server using python and expose it to the internet